OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/speed-limits.en.md

 Downsides:
  - not all signaling systems work well with this.
 It may be difficult to deduce the announced speed limit from a signal configuration, such as with TVM.
+ - speed limits have to be deduced, which increases implementation complexity

 ### How to link announce signals and speed limit area